English original

 Printer-friendly Printer-friendly

-Moscow Photo Gallery
+Moscow Gallery

-Moscow, Russia (Europe)
+Moscow, Central Federal District, Russia (Europe)

 Moscow's metro has been planned in the socialist era, 1931, to be the most beautiful, the safest, and the most comfortable metro in the world.
 At least in terms of beauty, they probably succeeded.